ThatDaveStevens/Blog/DigitalDemand/readme.md

 # Digital Demand Modelling

-The skills of an individual are instrumental to the success of any organisation; by connecting these skills to the demand signals an organisation captures new methods of strategic planning can be unlocked.
-This post outlines the potential of a Graph data model to connect and unlock the  demand potential and strategic direction an organisation may wish to review.<br>
+The skills of an individual are instrumental to the success of any organisation; by connecting these **skills** to the **demand signals** an organisation can unlock new insights for strategic planning.
+This post outlines the potential of a Graph data base to connect and unlock the demand potential and strategic direction an organisation may wish to review.<br>
+_This post is based on the DXC Digital Explorer and related graph models_

 ---